 The article “The Altoids Tin and it’s Many Uses” by Patton got me to thinking.
 I’ve had everything I needed to make my own Colloidal Silver generator for some time now, except for a little box to keep it in.
 I grabbed one of the tins and placed 3 9-volt batteries in there – yep, it fits, with room to spare for the wires.
-Thanks SaratogaPrepper for giving me a reason to get me off my duff and get it done.

 The first thing I needed to do was to drill 2 holes in the Altoids can (not as easy as it sounds – and then I had to file down the sharp metal).
 Then I pre-assembled everything according to the instructions, making sure to put the lead wires through the hole in the Altoids can and the shrink-wrap on the wires before soldering it all together.

 The instructions below are not my own, but copied from the Internet.
 These same instructions are on many websites, word for word, so I have absolutely no idea who to credit here.
 However, the pictures are mine, taken on my kitchen counter while I assembled my own colloidal silver generator.

 While it has been discovered that 30 volts is the ideal for Silver Colloid production, 27 volts is very effective and happens to be the convenient result of wiring three 9-volt batteries together.